HeyWeCome/HeyWeCome/README.md

 <!--Introduction -->
 <div>
 <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30">
-I am a software engineer, and my recent research is in the area of recommender systems.
+I am a software engineer, and my recent research is in the area of social network analysis.
 <em><b>I love connecting with different people</b> so if you want to say <b>hi, I'll be happy to meet you more!</b></em>
 <br/>
 <br/>